 - Table cache can automatically partition itself as needed to reduce the contention (MDEV-10296)

-- NO PAD collations, which means that end space are significant in comparisons (MDEV-9711) — Original code from Daniil Medvedev
+NO PADcollations, end spaces are significant in comparisons (MDEV-9711) — Original code from Daniil Medvedev

 - MariaDB now works when started with a MySQL 5.7.6+ data directory (MDEV-11170)